Other Exercises

 And how much you should keep

-To spend on family
+To spend on your family

-If the state to spend more
+If the state wishes to spend more

-It can do so only by borrowing your savings
+It can do so by borrowing savings

-Or by taxing you more
+Or by you more

-And it's no good thinking someone will pay
+And it's no good thinking someone else will pay

-That someone else is you"
+is you"

-She knew what Ronald Reagan knew
+She knew what Ronald knew

-That markets and a people
+free markets and a free people

 Are the best defense against tyranny